mysql-workbench-schema-exporter/mysql-workbench-schema-exporter/README.md

   * `quoteIdentifier`

     If this option is enabled, all table names and column names will be quoted using backtick (`` ` ``).
 Usefull when the table name or column name contains reserved word.
 Default is `false`.

+  * `useBaseClass`

+    If this option is enabled, all classes will have a base class, that have the generate code.
+And a extend class to put the extended class.
+See http://docs.doctrine-project.org/en/latest/reference/inheritance-mapping.html#single-table-inheritance.
+Default is `false`.

 ### Comment behavior for Doctrine 2.0 Annotation